matomo-org/matomo/misc/internal-docs/content-tracking.md

 12. FYI: We need to define how a content piece is defined in markup since it can be anything (was something like piwik-banner before) see next section

+13. Why do we track an event for an interaction?
+Which is with the currently implementation done only on a click to an internal URL anyway... does it actually make sense?
+I mean there will be pageview -> content + event action -> same pageview after redirect.
+We would track same information 3 times
+It makes actually no sense and I will remove it again.
+It makes no sense because:
+* We would currently only track links to the same website as an event (as only there piwik.php is used), we could use it for other links as well but why...
+* A click to an internal page of the same website is simply no event per se.
+Also to an outlink or download... it is not an event
+* As it is possible that we would add many different EventNames (= ContentNames) and EventActions (=ContentInteraction) it would maybe make it harder for some users to analyze their event names/actions that they use for other things
+* The tracked content will be already displayed in the content report anyway, why displaying the same data in 2 reports (events and contents or actually even 3 reports as a pageview will be later tracked as well).
+There is no value in it
+* ...